AzureIoTGBB/iot-academy/Month_2/Day_2/Lab1.md

-# Quickstart - Get started with a sample scenario in Azure Digital Twins Explorer
+# Lab One - Get started with a sample scenario in Azure Digital Twins Explorer

-In this quickstart, you'll explore a prebuilt Azure Digital Twins graph using the [Azure Digital Twins Explorer](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-use-azure-digital-twins-explorer).
+In this lab, you'll explore a prebuilt Azure Digital Twins graph using the [Azure Digital Twins Explorer](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-use-azure-digital-twins-explorer).
 This tool allows you to visualize and interact with your Azure Digital Twins data within the Azure portal.

 With Azure Digital Twins, you can create and interact with live models of your real-world environments, which can be part of wider IoT solutions.
 First, you model individual elements as digital twins.
 Then you connect them into a knowledge graph that can respond to live events and be queried for information.